Compare any two graphics cards:

 OpenGL Version OpenGL 4.5 OpenGL 4.3

-Memory Bandwidth: Bandwidth is the maximum amount of information (in units of MB per second) that can be transported past the external memory interface in one second.
-The number is worked out by multiplying the interface width by its memory clock speed.
-If the card has DDR memory, it should be multiplied by 2 once again.
-If DDR5, multiply by 4 instead.
-The better the memory bandwidth, the faster the card will be in general.
-It especially helps with AA, High Dynamic Range and higher screen resolutions.
+Memory Bandwidth: Memory bandwidth is the maximum amount of information (measured in megabytes per second) that can be moved over the external memory interface in a second.
+It is worked out by multiplying the interface width by the speed of its memory.
+In the case of DDR memory, it must be multiplied by 2 again.
+If it uses DDR5, multiply by ANOTHER 2x.
+The better the card's memory bandwidth, the faster the card will be in general.
+It especially helps with anti-aliasing, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be processed in one second.
-This number is calculated by multiplying the total texture units of the card by the core speed of the chip.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied in one second.
+This figure is worked out by multiplying the total amount of texture units by the core speed of the chip.
 The better the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in one second.
+It is measured in millions of texels in one second.

 Display Prices